stellar/stellar-protocol/ecosystem/sep_green.md

       <<: [*usd_eur_market, *passive_source] # you can extend multiple templates
       price: {n: 100, d: 400}
       amount: "3000"
+  # you can also anchor transactions to use as preauth tx signer
+  - transaction: &preauth
+      submit: false # don't submit - build and use as a signer
+      source: *alice
+      fee: 200
+      seqnum: 1001
+      operations:
+          - create_account:
+              account: *joe
+              starting_balance: "1000"
+  - add_signer: {source: *alice, signer: *preauth, weight: 20}
   # commands below are not building transactions but print information
   # about the current state of the ledger or history, useful in playgrounds,
   # can be ignored in headless.